SUPPLIES AND SERVICES

 Q: Where can I get gas?

-A: Within the park the store in Redcrest sells gas when the store is open, and the store in Miranda sells gas 24/7 with a credit card.
-24 hours gas stations are located south in Garberville and north in Rio Dell.
+A: Within the park, the store in Redcrest sells gas when the store is open, and the store in Miranda sells gas 24/7 with a credit card.
+24-hour gas stations are located south in Garberville and north in Rio Dell.

 Q: Are there RV dump stations in the park?

 A: No. To the north the Shell station in Fortuna offers a dump station, and to the south the Benbow State Recreation Area campground has a dump station open in the summer.

 A: Cell phones work in small portions of the park, dependent on your service provider.
 Generally you can get service near Weott and near the Dyerville overlook.
 Elsewhere in the park, service is unlikely.
 Pay phones are located at Albee Creek, Burlington, and Hidden Springs campgrounds, as well as in all the towns except Pepperwood.

 Q: Does the park offer lodging?

 A: The park does not have any lodging for rent.
 Lodging is available in Redcrest, Myers Flat, and Miranda, or in the larger towns to the north or south of the park.

 A: There is a coin-operated laundromat in Myers Flat.

 A: When campground kiosks are open, you may buy firewood there.
 In the off-season, you may buy firewood at the Visitor Center.
 Gathering of downed wood is prohibited to allow nutrients to cycle back to the soil.